-Overview Of Puerto Rico Snorkeling
+Overview of Puerto Rico Snorkeling

 Escambron Marine Park

 I figured I'd share the wealth of Puerto Rico snorkeling spots!
 This is the most brief of overviews; I'd be happy to answer any questions about these spots.
-I've been living on the island for 7 years and have snorkeled in most of these locations several times.
+I've been living on the island for seven years and have snorkeled in most of these locations several times.
 Cheers!

 Culebra, which is a small sister island off the east coast, has some of the best snorkeling in the Caribbean.
 Carlos Rosario, Tamarindo, Flamenco and Punta de Soldado beaches all have amazing snorkeling.
 You will have to take a ferry or small charter plane to get to the island if you want to stay there, or you can take a snorkeling charter from the main island.